ayman/flickrsavr/README.md

 # Flickr Savr

-Save photos from Flickr to your disk with metadata.
+Save photos from Flickr to your disk with metadata embedded in the photos.

 ## About